SVijayB/PyJects/Password Manager/README.md

 ## Motivation

 As the number of accounts created increases, it has become harder to collect and save all the passwords safely in one location.
-And hence I built this python application to create a database that keeps account of all your account usernames and passwords.
+And hence I built this python application to create a database that keeps track of all your account usernames and passwords.

 **Note** : Password manager only stores your data.
 It does not secure them.